Qovery/qovery-client-javascript/docs/ApplicationEnvironmentVariableApi.md

 ## editApplicationEnvironmentVariable

-> EnvironmentVariableResponse editApplicationEnvironmentVariable(applicationId, environmentVariableId, environmentVariableEditRequest)
+> EnvironmentVariable editApplicationEnvironmentVariable(applicationId, environmentVariableId, environmentVariableEditRequest)

 Edit an environment variable belonging to the application